-The GDPR covers how you must handle and store personal information
+GDPR (the General Data Protection Regulation) covers how you must handle and store personal information

 - Amongst other things, you must only keep personal information you need, ensure that it is held securely, and delete or otherwise dispose of it when it is no longer necessary.
 The retention of personal data should be regularly reviewed to ensure that it is not being held for longer than necessary.

 - Where any personal information is to be used for a project, make privacy and data security key aspects of the planning process from an early stage.

 - Individuals have a range of rights under the GDPR including (but not limited to) the right of access, the right to rectification, the right to erasure, the right to restrict processing, the right to object to processing, and the right to data portability.
 All of these rights may have an impact on your filing and records management as you will need to respond quickly when an individual chooses to exercise one or more of their rights.

 You are legally required to keep specified tax and financial information for a set period

 In any business, some information needs to be kept confidential